 Home to the mesmerizing Acropolis, symbolic of Ancient Greek civilization, the city of Athens is one you can’t miss when traveling to Europe.
 With a plethora of things to do in Athens in and around the city, be prepared for action-packed days full of exploring the capital.

 From stunning natural lakes, offshore Mamma Mia-style islands, and never-ending ruins of Greek history Athens has plenty to offer.
 In this article, we’ll show you 25 of the best things to do when visiting Greece’s ancient capital city!

 Visit the Acropolis

 Probably the most famous landmark in Athens and even Greece, a visit to The Acropolis is a must-do activity in Athens.
-The Acropolis of Athens is an ancient citadel on a rocky outcrop and a great spectacle with incredible history around it.
+The Acropolis of Athens is an ancient citadel on a rocky outcrop and a great spectacle with incredible history.
 The Acropolis itself offers some of the best views overlooking the city!

 - Peak season (April-October): €20.

 - Off-peak season (November-March): €10.

 - Head to The Acropolis just before sunset.
 The views of the sprawling city are even more spectacular in golden hour!

 Stroll through the National Gardens